 - Type 2, or “adult onset” diabetes, and

 - Gestational diabetes.

 Diabetes mellitus is the medical term for both type 1 and type 2 diabetes.
-Pre-diabetes is a diagnoses when blood glucose levels are elevated, indicating that an individual has a high risk of developing full-fledged diabetes.
+Pre-diabetes is a diagnosis when blood glucose levels are elevated, indicating that an individual has a high risk of developing full-fledged diabetes.